 Precinct 33 will be voting at Old Kings Elementary School on Old Kings Road, south of Highway 100.

 301 Old Kings Rd S., Flagler Beach, FL 32136

 Any registered and qualified voter who is eligible to vote in an election may cast their ballot by mail.
 Mail ballots are counted during every election.
 The deadline to request a mail ballot is 10 days prior to Election Day.
 If you live in Palm Coast and would like to receive a mail ballot for the upcoming election, please call the Elections Office at (386) 313-4170.

 Returning Your Mail Ballot

-Mail ballots must be received in the Elections Office by 7:00 P.M. on November 3, 2020 in order to be counted.
-You can return the ballot as early as you wish.
-There are many options to return your voted mail ballot.
+Mail ballots must be received in the Elections Office by 7:00 P.M. on July 27, 2021 in order to be counted.

-- DO NOT bring your voted mail ballot to a precinct voting location on Election Day, it must be returned directly to the Elections Office on Election Day.
+- DO NOT bring your voted mail ballot to the polling place on Election Day, it must be returned directly to the Elections Office on Election Day.

 Voting In Person With A Mail Ballot